miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Corrected Hitman quest rewards and added peace-talk lines for both.
 Fixed Hitman quest bug that showed failure when making them friends.
 Repaired quest updates when talking to the Mandarin and streetlights.
-Corrected contradiction of Wong Ho newscaster and newspaper report.
+Corrected contradicting Wong Ho news and improved Tseng shelf models.
 Fixed bug when talking to Zhao from outside and LOD on the main hub.
 Added newpaper for stealth Glaze and changed Fu newspaper condition.
-Recompiled Zhao's Warehouse to fix huge doors vanish at a distance.
+Recompiled Zhao's Warehouse to fix the doors vanishing at a distance.
 Fixed bad Lotus Blossom map location and replaced buggy phone sound.

 Fu Syndicate: